MBA in MarketingAnisha Mukhija

 What is MBA in Marketing?

 MBA in Marketing is a two-year post graduate course.
-MBA in Marketing is the most sought out degrees by both students and employers these days.
+It is the most sought out degrees by both students and employers these days.
 With the shift to digital marketing, many business firms have their own in-house marketing agencies that help in bringing them more customers.
 Marketing is required for every type of business to maximize sales.

 Who can do MBA in Marketing?